core-api/core-api/docs/specification/encoding.md

 * The value of the `"action"` field SHOULD be a string.
 If omitted value defaults to the empty string.

-* The value of the `"inplace"` field SHOULD be a boolean.
-If omitted the value defaults to `null`.
+* The value of the `"transform"` field SHOULD be a string.
+If omitted value defaults to the empty string.

 * The value of the `"fields"` field SHOULD be a list.
 If omitted the default value is the empty list.